Imported Transactions: The Needs Review Workflow

 Transfers happen when money moves between two of your bank accounts — for example, transferring funds from checking to savings.
 These show up as two separate imported transactions: a withdrawal on one account and a deposit on the other.

-BeeKeeper automatically detects potential transfers by looking for matching amounts on different accounts within a 7-day window.
+BeeKeeper automatically suggests potential transfers by looking for an opposite-sign matching amount on a different account within a 30-day window.

 To accept a transfer:

-1. Find a transaction that BeeKeeper has flagged as a potential transfer.
+1. Find a transaction that BeeKeeper has flagged under the Possible transfer heading.
 It will show a suggested matching transaction on another account.

 2. Verify that the two transactions are truly the same transfer (check dates and amounts).